Ferry (horse): 1918: three-year-old season

 On 1 May the 106th running of the 1000 Guineas over one mile at Newmarket Racecourse attracted an unusually small field of eight runners.
 The Middle Park Stakes winner Benevente started favourite ahead of My Dear whereas Ferry, ridden by Brownie Carslake, started a 50/1 outsider.
 Benevente led before giving way to My Dear but Ferry took the lead in the closing stages and won "easily" by two lengths.

 The filly was stepped up in distance for the ten furlong Newmarket Stakes later that month but ran unplaced behind the colt Somme Kiss.
-Ferry was then moved up again in distance for the New Oaks Stakes, run over one and a half miles at Newmarket on 6 June.
+Ferry was then moved up again in the distance for the New Oaks Stakes, run over one and a half miles at Newmarket on 6 June.
 She came home in a dead-heat for third with Silver Bullet behind Stony Ford and My Dear, but was promoted to joint-second after Stony Ford was disqualified for causing interference.

-Newmarket in September saw the running of the September Stakes, a wartime substitute for the St Leger.
+Newmarket saw the running of the September Stakes in September, a wartime substitute for the St Leger.
 Ferry started a 25/1 outsider and came home last of the five runners behind Gainsborough.